kkelchte/kkelchte.github.io/docs/2018-10-18_real-world-lifelong-learning.md

 You don't want your model to forget relevant parts of the first task when learning the second.
 If there happens to be a rainy day and the model actually gets better at driving a car autonomously, you obviously don't want it to start performing worse on a sunny day.

+The method is the following: it adds a regularization term in the loss that overcomes a large change in weights that were important in the first task.
+Each parameter/variable of the network receives an importance weight which is defined by looking at the gradients over all the data of domain A.
+At starting to learn on domain B, the difference between the initial value and changed value for this parameter is weighted with its importance weight and added as a regularization.
+In other words it penalizes a strong variation of weight values that are important for domain A.

 In a primal experiment we look at how well lifelong learning can make the model robust to domain changes.

+## Implementation in tensorflow

+The implementation entails several steps:

+- add variables for the importance weights and save them with the model
+- calculate the importance weights on data of domain A based on the calculated gradients
+- save and load the importance weights with the model
+- get the initial weights of the 'optimal' values for domain A
+- add the regularization loss term corresponding to a weighted sum of the differents with original values.

+In order to calculate the regularization term in the loss the network needs one set of importance weights and a copy of the old variable weights.
+The importance weights are saved at the end of training in one domain and saved within the checkpoint.
+The set of 'old' variables correspond to the optimal variables of all previous domains and are copied at the beginning of training a model for a new task.
+The lifelong learning regularization loss term then punishes any differentiation from these optimal values in correspondence with the importance weight.

+At the end of training a new domain the importance weights are added to the earlier importance weights.
+They represent how much the capacity of the network is filled up while learning to perform in new domains.

+## Discussion on an online version

+The power of inceremental learning is best visible in an online learning setting.
+In this case the network is adapting towards a self-supervised learning task for instance video prediction or control prediction.
+Because it does not have access to all the data seen previously, it is best that it remembers things learned earlier.
+For example a robot learning to navigate within an office, afterwards it adapts to a corridor but without forgetting the navigation skills in the office.

+The hardest part in applying lifelong learning in an online setting is the split between different tasks.
+It is clear that when a network is learning, you don't want it to remember everything.
+There should be a period of adapting as good as possible to a new environment before it is seeing this adaptation as too important because in the last case you are actually regularizing to bad knowledge.

 ## Experiment 1: Circle around barrel in simulation